koushikkothagal/java-backend-bootcamp/website/docs/java-backend-bootcamp/java-collections/object-equality-and-hashcode.md

 ```

 Here, the two `Point` objects are considered equal according to the `equals()` method, and the second key-value pair overwrites the first one.

-In conclusion, the behavior of equality can have a significant impact on different types of collections.
-For lists, it determines whether duplicate elements are allowed.
-For sets, it determines whether duplicate elements are removed.
-For maps, it determines whether existing key-value pairs are updated or not.
-Understanding how equality affects collections is important for designing and implementing efficient and correct code.